mifi/lossless-cut/README.md

 - [More releases](https://github.com/mifi/lossless-cut/releases) - Note that APPX (Windows) and PKG (macOS) do **not** work)
 - [Latest nightly builds 🧪](https://mifi.no/llc/nightly/)

+Note that the above are the [only official downloads](docs/index.md#faq).
 Difference between App Stores and GitHub download?
 [Please see FAQ](docs/index.md#faq).

 [![](./donate.svg)](https://mifi.no/thanks)

 LosslessCut is maintained by me alone and will always remain free and open source.
 If it's useful to you, consider supporting my work.
-Alternatively [donate to FFmpeg](https://www.ffmpeg.org/donations.html) because they are doing the world a huge favor.
+Alternatively [donate to the FFmpeg team](https://www.ffmpeg.org/donations.html) because they are doing the world a huge favor.

 [Paypal](https://paypal.me/mifino/usd) | [crypto](https://mifi.no/thanks) | [more](https://mifi.no/thanks)